ocf/ocfweb/ocfweb/docs/docs/staff/backend/internal-firewalls.md

 those in the IP range 5-90 (excluding the ones in the DMZ listed below).
 The DMZ consists of all other machines, including:

- * Those running user code (tsunami, werewolves, death, and desktops)
+ * Those running user code (i.e. the public SSH login, apphosting, and web servers, and desktops)
  * Staff VMs
  * External machines plugged into the OCF network (e.g. staffers' laptops)